Jean François Cornu de La Poype: Consulate and Napoleonic wars

 Sent to Santo Domingo in 1802, he deployed as much capacity there as of courage, made a treaty with Jean-Jacques Dessalines and embarked for France in 1803, and was captured en route by the English, who imprisoned him at Portsmouth.
 He was exchanged with another prisoner for British prisoners held by the French, and was unemployed until 1813.
-He was then named to command Wittenberg on the Elbe which Napoleon refortifies.
+He was then named to command Wittenberg on the Elbe which Napoleon refortified.
 La Poype is distinguished in the conflict there in 1814 when it was stormed by the Prussian Army under General Bogislav Friedrich Emanuel von Tauentzien.
 La Poype fought with an elite unit, against forces ten times bigger and against a rebellion of the inhabitants.
 He took measures to escape the city rather than to yield.
 He left Wittenberg with weapons in hand, i.e. did not have to give them up after the suspension of hostilities.
 He was awarded the order of Saint-Louis and the command of Agen.